jamesmcm/vopono/README.md

 - Start once at boot via systemd: `sudo systemctl enable --now vopono`
 - Or run manually as root: `sudo vopono daemon`
+- The explicit equivalent is `sudo vopono daemon start`; inspect it with `vopono daemon status --json`.
 - Then use vopono normally as your user: `vopono exec --provider mullvad --server se firefox`

 See [USERGUIDE.md](USERGUIDE.md) for a ready‑to‑copy systemd unit.